Treatment for College Students and Young Adults

 Children and Adolescents | Young Adults

 The time between high school and your 30’s is a time of rapid change and transition.
-Decisions have to be made about career, relationships, and what kind of person you’d like to be.
-These decisions often come with ambivalence, anxiety, confusion, and depression.
-Some common problems associated with young adults:
+Decisions need to be made about career, relationships, and what kind of person you’d like to be.
+These decisions often come with anxiety, uncertainty, and self-doubt.
+Some common problems associated with the period of “emerging adulthood” are the following:

-1. Anxiety is the most common mental health diagnosis among college students and more than half of all college students visit college clinics to seek treatment for anxiety.
+This is the most common mental health diagnosis among college students, and more than half of all college students visit college clinics to seek treatment for anxiety.
+Symptoms can include uncontrollable worry, feeling restless or on edge, difficulty concentrating, physical symptoms such as racing heart or shakiness, and more.
+If you find yourself worrying a lot about multiple different things, you might be dealing with clinical levels of anxiety.

 schedule a consultation at or intake@cognitivetherapynyc.com

-The American Institute for Cognitive Therapy offers individual, family, and group sessions to help young adults and families:
+The American Institute for Cognitive Therapy offers individual, family, and group sessions to help young adults:

 • Identify life values